 At the end of the day, families that work together are more closely bonded.
 Kids who can show their competence in helping out at home feel less pressure to be perfect at school (and that’s a good thing!).
 They may do poorly on a math test but they can make their parents weak-kneed with gratitude because the kitchen got cleaned.
 That contributes powerfully to a child’s sense of self efficacy and power in the world.
 In families where chores are done, parents don’t fall into the habit of serving their kids (which is detrimental because it gives kids an inflated sense of their importance in the world).
 In my experience, kids who do chores are less anxious.
 Their total sense of self is not wrapped up in their grades or how many goals they make at the soccer game.
 They are more likely to know their value as a human being.

 So what's stopping you?
 Need some advice on HOW to get your kids to do chores?
 You might try my friend Elva Anson's very comprehensive book How to Get Kids to Help at Home: Help Your Children Become Capable, Responsible, and Independent--And Have Fun Doing It!
-Or if you want hands on support, you might consider signing up for my 5-week Harmony at Home ONLINE Group Coaching Class that starts August 10th.
+Or if you want hands on support, you might consider signing up for my 4-week Harmony at Home ONLINE Group Coaching Class that starts June 6, 2018.
+Summer is a great time to start new routines and to teach kids new skills.